 A world away from the glamour and hype of package deliveries, FPV racing and personal transport drones, UAVs are being put to work across the country and supporting vital business operations.

 One area feeling the benefit is in the sectors of Architecture, Engineering and Construction (AEC).
-Drones are playing a role at all stages of major projects, from the creation of 3D models before works start, to the provision of regular progress updates from above, to infrastructure inspections once a job is completed.
+Leveraging drones for construction site aerial photography is playing a role at all stages of major projects, from the creation of 3D models before works start, to the provision of regular progress updates from above, to infrastructure inspections once a job is completed.